Sharon Waxman

-Sharon I. Waxman (born c.1963) is an American author, journalist, and blogger who has been a correspondent for The Washington Post and The New York Times, and founded the Hollywood and media business news site TheWrap in early 2009.
+Sharon I. Waxman (born c.
+1963) is an American author, journalist, and blogger who has been a correspondent for The Washington Post and The New York Times, and founded the Hollywood and media business news site TheWrap in early 2009.

 Early life and education

 Waxman grew up in a Modern Orthodox, Jewish family in Cleveland, Ohio.
 She graduated from Barnard College in 1985 with a bachelor of arts in English literature.
-She then graduated from St. Antony's College, Oxford University, in 1987 with a master of philosophy in modern Middle East studies.
+She then graduated from St. Antony's College, Oxford University, in 1987 with a master of philosophy in modern Middle Eastern studies.

 Career

 Journalism

 Waxman was a foreign correspondent in Europe and the Middle East from 1989 to 1995.
 During that time, she worked for Reuters, as a Jerusalem correspondent, and a number of American newspapers.

 In 1995, she moved to Los Angeles to cover Hollywood for The Washington Post.
 In 1998, Waxman won the feature writing award for arts and entertainment from the University of Missouri.
 In 1999, she was nominated for the Pulitzer Prize by The Washington Post for her work covering the Second Palestinian Intifada.<ref name=Queen/ In 2000, she won the Penney Award, the highest prize in feature writing.
 Between 2001 and 2003, Waxman covered stories in the Middle East for The Washington Post.

-In 2003, she began covering Hollywood for The New York Times.
-In 2004, after being attacked repeatedly by gossip blogger Roger Friedman in his writing, she opined about Friedman: "If he spent half as much time checking his facts as he did complaining about people stealing from him, there wouldn’t be so many errors in his reporting!"
-She added, referring to Fox News, for whom he wrote as a freelancer: "Do they hold him to journalistic standards, or does he just get to slander people with impunity?"

-In 2012, Waxman was named the best online columnist at the National Entertainment Journalism Awards.
+In 2012, Waxman was named the best online columnist at the National Entertainment Journalism Awards (NEJA).
 The following year, she won the Distinguished Journalist in New Media from the Society of Professional Journalists.
+Most recently, Waxman's WaxWord received an NEJA for Best Entertainment Blog in 2024.